 This summer, join COR Expeditions and Altum L’alto Pilgrimages in Italy on a one of a kind mountain climbing experience in the spirit of Pier Giorgio Frassati.

-Discover a man & soon to be saint whose heart and spirituality was formed by his experiences in the alpine, and let your heart be renewed while climbing the same rock that he touched, standing on the same summits that he reached, and praying in the same churches where he knelt.
+Discover a man & saint whose heart and spirituality was formed by his experiences in the alpine, and let your heart be renewed while climbing the same rock that he touched, standing on the same summits that he reached, and praying in the same churches where he knelt.

 Highlights of the mountaineering course include: